 Heat the butter in a medium saucepan.

-Add the chopped apple, brown sugar, raisins, cranberries, pecans, spices, lemon juice, and apple cider.
+Add the chopped apple, pecans, apple cider, brown sugar, raisins, cranberries, lemon juice, and spices.

 Cook over medium heat until the apple is tender, dried fruits are softened, and cider has boiled away.

 If the chutney looks dry, add a little more apple cider to keep the mixture from burning.